privacygmail cleanupemail security

 • Zero server storage of your email data

-• Company employees cannot access your emails
+• Company employees can't read your emails

 • Immune to company-specific data breaches